CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements-cycle-cloud.md

 * D12v2

-Compute Node for HTC Queue:
+Compute Node for HTC Queue - used for Post-Processing (combine, etc):

 * F2sV2

-Compute Node for HPC Queue:
+Compute Node for HPC Queue - used to run CMAQ:

 *  HBv3-120 instance running Centos7